 Welcome to my website.
 I am a researcher and teacher working to apply memory research to eyewitness memory and teaching.
 Please use the links above to learn more about my research interests, teaching experience, and contact information.
-If you are interested in expert testimony in Indiana or elsewhere in the midwest, please reach me via email.
+If you are interested in expert testimony in Illinois or elsewhere in the Midwest, please reach me via email.

 If you’re a student here considering joining the lab, great!
 Watch my short intro video, then head to the Research page here for more information.